 Dr. Miller performs a deep plane facelift under general anesthesia.
-It may take around 4 hours, depending on how extensive the procedure needs to be.
+It may take around 3 hours, depending on how extensive the surgery needs to be.

 Similar to a traditional facelift, the incision lines begin at the temple hairlines, continuing in front and behind the ears and extending up into the hairline or scalp.
-Through the incisions, the surgeon lifts the deeper layers of skin and muscle together as one unit and repositions it.
+Through the incisions, the surgeon lifts the deeper layers of skin and soft tissue together as one unit and repositions it.

 Based on the patient's customized procedure plan, the surgeon may also perform liposuction of the neck and jowls and fat transfers.
 Once completed, the incisions will be securely closed.
 The results reverse the advanced signs of aging and tighten soft tissues, rejuvenating the face and restoring youthful contours.

 Patients are often pleasantly surprised at how little discomfort they experience after surgery.
-Dr. Miller will prescribe pain medications for a few days post-surgery, and patients may take pain relievers such as Tylenol after that.
-Patients may experience a tight sensation under the chin area, along with mild soreness along the neck's sides.
-They may also feel some skin numbness as the area heals.
+Dr. Miller will prescribe pain medications for a few days post-surgery, and you may take over-the-counter pain relievers such as Tylenol after that.
+Some patients experience a tight sensation under the chin area, along with mild soreness along the sides of the neck.
+A mild amount of skin numbness may also occur as these areas heal.

 - Facial pain, numbing, bruising, and prolonged swelling